Kamakura: 10 Best Things to Do

 2. Hasedera Temple

-The peaceful Hasedera Temple in Kamakura
+Hasedera Temple in Kamakura

 Hasedera Temple (長谷寺) is a large Buddhist temple complex in Kamakura City.
-The temple is built on the hill where you can gaze the stunning view of Kamakura City and the Sagami Bay.
-It’s one of the most popular places to visit in town, yet the busiest time is during the rainy season in June and July when hydrangea flower blooms in full.
+The temple is built on a hill where you can gaze at the stunning view of Kamakura City and Sagami Bay.
+It’s one of the most popular places to visit in town, yet the busiest time is during the rainy season in June and July when the hydrangea flower blooms in full.
 The Ajisai Matsuri (Hydrangea Festival) is held at the temple during the season.
 The temple also has a beautiful garden with a pond.

 Map: https://goo.gl/nuVjA8